 The decision was made.
-Drive to the tip of Baja to watch one of the longest solar eclipses ever: totality for six minutes, 53 seconds.
+Drive 1,000 miles south, to the tip of Baja to watch one of the longest solar eclipses ever: totality for six minutes, 53 seconds.
 The sun’s shadow traveled over Hawaii and then Baja California — most eclipse fans opted for traveling to Hawaii (which was overcast during the eclipse).

 Eric and I camped near Punta Colorado on Baja’s East Cape to wait for the noon event.
 We’d done our homework on what to see, what to expect, but nothing prepared us for the sensations during the eclipse: much cooler, a noon-time sky with stars, and dusk 360º along the horizon.
 To say “surrealistic” would be an understatement.

 Nine days to kill in the Eastern Sierra — what a great problem to have.
 Of course there was the usual mountain biking, most likely relegated to Lower Rock Creek or other non-Mammoth Mountain locations.
 We wandered into the eastern side of Yosemite Park a couple days, and also hit a lot of other trails […]

 Time to take Dennis to Laurel Lakes — he’s never been there.
 The 10-mile out-and-back road starts a little south of Mammoth Lakes in the Eastern Sierras and climbs 2,700′, topping out a little over 10,000′.
 We were hoping to make our destination, but given the amount of snow the area received that winter, failure […]